EvAvKein/Distillogue/README.md

   * Server: Node.js + Express.js + TypeScript
   * Database: MongoDB
   * Testing: Cypress
+  * Packaging: Docker

 ### Dependencies
+* Docker
+-- OR --
 * Node.js
 * MongoDB [(Instructions for enabling "mongo" command on Windows 10)](https://stackoverflow.com/a/41507803)
-* Windows, for `start` command in backend's `npm run host`: If not using Windows, replace with your OS's equivalent for execution in new window
+* Windows, for `start` in some of the `npm run` commands: If not using Windows, replace with your OS's equivalent for execution in new window

 ---

 ## Execution

 ### Prerequisites
+#### With Docker
+1. Install & open Docker

+#### Without Docker
-1. Install the dependencies above & clone this project via download/Git
+1. Install the above dependencies (excluding Docker of course) & clone this project via download/Git
 2. Run `npm run install`

 ### Commands
+#### With Docker
+1. `docker-compose up`: Build & host project on localhost:3000

+To run tests, i.e Cypress, you'll need to:
+  * Install Node.js
+  * Run `npm install` in the "testing" folder
+  * Run `npm run cypress`

+...Because running tests, i.e Cypress, in interactive mode (which in my opinion is worth much more than console) is a whole mess that seems to require another dependency and then some more setup.
+Wasn't worth it for me to try implementing (but if I'm wrong about the extra dependency and it's actually possible with dockerfile/docker-compose and a command, then a pull request would be genuinely appreciated).

+#### Without Docker
 1. `npm run build`: Construct files for frontend & backend
 2. `npm run host`: Launch server (and database) on localhost:3000
 3. `npm run cypress`: Launch Cypress for end-to-end testing